ANGRYCONE/Simple-macOS-System-Data-Cleaner/README.md

 **Warning 2:** This script does NOT put items in the trash, it instantly deletes files.

+**Warning 3:** This script requires the terminal to have full disk access.

 # Install Instructions

 [Download the macOS Cleaner script](https://github.com/ANGRYCONE/Simple-macOS-System-Data-Cleaner/releases/download/v1.0.1/macos_cleaner.sh)